Phoenix Contact: Multiple mGuard devices are vulnerable to a drain of open file descriptors.

 0/1

-WORKAROUNDRestrict network access to the pathfinder TCP encapsulation service port on mGuard devices to only trusted networks and peers using firewall rules
+WORKAROUNDRestrict network access to the pathfinder TCP encapsulation service port to only trusted peer networks and management systems using firewall rules

 Schedule — requires maintenance window